gregbo/mininet_frr/make_vm/README.md

 # Create a Mininet / FRR VM
-These instructions produce an Ubuntu based Mininet/FRR VM image for:
+These instructions create an Ubuntu based Mininet/FRR VM image with:
 - Ubuntu 22.04.4 LTS
 - Mininet 2.3.0
 - FRR 9.1

+Only these versions have been tested, other combinations could have problems.

-We use git to fetch Mininet and FRR from github and build from source.
+We download the Ubuntu iso image and we use git to fetch Mininet and FRR from github and build from source.

 ## Step 1: Create a Ubuntu based VM